The Case for Gender-Neutral POSH Compliance in India

 Steps Companies Can Take Today

-✅ Expand POSH Policies – Make workplace harassment laws gender-neutral.
+- Widen POSH Policies – Enact gender-neutral workplace harassment laws in India.

-✅ Diverse Internal Committees (ICs) – Include men, women, and LGBTQ+ members in the POSH IC for fair investigations.
+- Diverse ICs – Ensure men, women, and LGBTQ+ members form the POSH IC to ensure fairness in investigations.

-✅ Zero Tolerance Culture – Reinforce strict anti-harassment policies through internal HR guidelines.
+- Zero tolerance culture – enforcing strong anti-harassment policies through internal HR guidelines.

-As I watch the sun fully rise over the Himalayan mountains, one thought lingers—why wait?
+As the sun comes into full bloom over the Himalayan peaks, a thought lingers, why wait?
 Should we wait for more harassment cases before acknowledging that workplace safety must extend to all genders?

-The POSH Act, 2013, was a crucial milestone, but the future of workplace safety demands inclusivity.
-It’s time to shift from compliance to cultural transformation—where workplaces are truly safe, diverse, and harassment-free for everyone.
+This Act of 2013 on POSH was quite an epoch-making event, but the future calls for an inclusive POSH compliance model in India.
+It’s time to shift gears from compliance to cultural change where workplaces are really safe, diverse, and devoid of harassment for everyone.

 Take Action: Ensure Your Workplace is Safe for Everyone